wpeventmanager/wp-event-manager/readme.txt

 = [2.7] 25-04-2019 =

 Fixed - The Event Calendar Widget Appearance,
-Fixed - Improved Compatibility With The Event Calendar.
 Fixed - Displaying Event Calendar On A Specific Page.
 Fixed - The Frontend Event Calendar Layout.
-Fixed - The Register For Event Button.
 Fixed - Event Calendar Shortcode Issue.

 = [2.6] 22-04-2019 =